- Other

 -

-a thrill!
-I was allowed on the set for the entire show
+I was allowed on the set for the entire show and on the

-and on the show for the closing shot.
+show for the closing shot.
+(They said, "

 " so why not?)